Likelihood-Based Diverse Sampling for Trajectory Forecasting: Diversity Sampling for Flow

 \para{Likelihood Objective.} The NLL term is defined as:

-where $\log p_{\theta} (\mathbf{S}_k|\mathbf{o})$ is computed as in Equation~\eqref{eq:exact-likelihood}.
-The NLL loss incentivizes DSF to output a set of forecasts which all have high likelihood according to the flow model $f_\theta$.
-Since $f_\theta$ is trained to maximize the likelihood of the training trajectories $\mathcal{D}$, this selects trajectories that are plausible and likely to occur.
-However, this set of forecasts need not be diverse and may easily concentrate around the major mode in the underlying trajectory distribution if trained without additional supervision, as in the ``most likely'' trajectories in Figure~\ref{fig:dsf-architecture} (Left).
+where $\{\mathbf{S}_1,...,\mathbf{S}_k\} = f_{\theta}(r_{\psi}(\epsilon; \mathbf{o}))$ and $\log p_{\theta} (\mathbf{S}_k|\mathbf{o})$ is computed as in Equation~\eqref{eq:exact-likelihood}.
+This NLL term incentivizes LDS to output a set of forecasts that all have high likelihood according to the flow model $f_\theta$.
+This term incentivizes $f_\theta$ to maximize the likelihood of the training trajectories $\mathcal{D}$ by selecting trajectories that are plausible and likely to occur.
+By itself, it does not incentivize diversity among forecasts; they may easily concentrate around the major mode as in the ``most likely'' trajectories in Figure~\ref{fig:LDS-architecture} (Left).

-\para{Diversity Objective.} \dinesh{To combat this tendency, the diversity term $\text{L}_{\text{d}}$ in Equation~\eqref{eq:dsf-full-loss} incentivizes \emph{diverse} trajectory samples that reach different parts of the state space.
-Specifically, we measure diversity as the \emph{minimum} pairwise squared $\text{L}_2$ distance between trajectory predictions at the last time step:}
+\para{Diversity Objective.} To combat this tendency, we introduce the \emph{minimum} pairwise squared $\text{L}_2$ distance between the predicted trajectory endpoints:

-\dinesh{The minimum formulation strongly incentivizes DSF to distribute its samples among different modes in the distribution, since any two predictions that are close to each other would significantly decrease $\text{L}_{\text{d}}$.} \dinesh{While many other notions of distances between trajectories are compatible with our framework, we measure the distances at the last time step alone, since spatial separation between trajectory endpoints is a good measure of trajectory diversity in our applications.} Finally, to train $r_{\psi}$, DSF minimizes $\text{L}_{\text{DSF}}$ using stochastic gradient descent; it is summarized in Algorithm \ref{algo:dsf-full}.
+The minimum formulation strongly incentivizes LDS to distribute its samples among different modes in the distribution, since any two predictions that end up too close to each other would significantly decrease $\text{L}_{\text{d}}$.
+In our experiments, we have observed \textit{mean}-based diversity formulation suffers from network ``cheating" behavior, in which all but one prediction collapse to a single trajectory and the left-out trajectory is distant, resulting in comparatively high \textit{average} diversity.
+Our formulation is robust to this degeneracy as only the pairwise minimum will be considered.
+While many other notions of distances between trajectories are compatible with our framework, we measure the distances at the last time step alone, since spatial separation between trajectory endpoints is a good measure of trajectory diversity in our applications \cite{mangalam2020not, zhao2020tnt, choi2020shared}.
+Finally, to train $r_{\psi}$, LDS minimizes $\text{L}_{\text{LDS}}$ using stochastic gradient descent; see Algorithm \ref{algo:LDS-full}.